ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-08-08-installing-a-hydronic-heating-system.md

 ![Heat sensor attached to the outlet of the heat exchanger in the chimney](/assets/images/IMG_5597.jpg)

-A tiny microcontroller connected the sensor automatically switched on the pump a few seconds before the liquid in the pipe would begin to boil and switched it off as soon as the pipe would cool down to about 40 to 50 degrees Celsius.
+A tiny microcontroller connected to the sensor automatically switched on the pump a few seconds before the liquid in the pipe would begin to boil and switched it off as soon as the pipe would cool down to about 40 to 50 degrees Celsius.
 Additionally, I installed a switch that would allow to manually override the microcontroller by turning the pump on or off.

 ![Switch and microcontroller for the pump](/assets/images/IMG_5047.jpg)